-CHE2006S INTRODUCTION TO BIOTECHNOLOGY

-Convener: Dr R Huddy

-Course entry requirements: BIO1000F, CHE1005W
+CHE2006S INTRODUCTION TO BIOTECHNOLOGY 24 NQF credits at HEQSF level 6 Convener: Dr R Huddy Course entry requirements: BIO1000F, CHE1005W Co-requisites: CHE2005W Course outline:

-Co-requisites: CHE2005W

 The course aims to introduce engineers to the fundamentals of biotechnology, pertinent to bioprocess engineering.
 This is achieved by building an understanding of the key concepts and elements of biotechnology, including molecular components, information transfer and metabolism; the basic concepts of applied microbiology, including microbial cell structure, microbial classification, cell division and nutritional requirements; and the basic concepts of molecular biology and genetic engineering, especially recombinant DNA technology.
 Using these, a working knowledge of microbial growth kinetics, enzymology and bioenergetics is built.
-Further, a working knowledge of mixed microbial culture dynamics is established.
+Further, a working knowledge of microbial culture dynamics is established.
 Skills are developed to enable quantitative descriptions of microbial transformations.
 Further a practical working knowledge of enzymology, microbial growth, kinetic studies and aseptic transfer are developed.